bkd13/MyProjects/README.md

 # MyProjects
-Home to my current and finished projects.
+Home of my current and finished projects.